 Senior Fellow (Melbourne Law Masters)

-University of Tilburg, University College London and Euclid Law (Belgium)
+University of Tilburg, The Netherlands; University College London, United Kingdom; Euclid Law, Belgium

 Damien Geradin is a Professor of Competition Law and Economics at Tilburg University and a Visiting Professor at University College London.
 He has held visiting positions at major United States universities, including Columbia, Harvard, Michigan and Yale.
 His areas of teaching and research include antitrust, intellectual property and the regulation of network industries.
 He is the author/co-author/editor of 21 books and has published more than 120 legal and economic papers in leading academic journals.